 As a remote worker, your communication skills should not only be satisfactory.
 It needs to be superb.
-You have to be able to relay information accurately.
+You have to be able to relay information accurately, without overloading your team with information.
 You need to convey your thoughts and emotions effectively.
 That means convincing others, and stirring up urgency when needed.
 On top of all that, you have to be able to communicate effectively on all the types of media you and your teammates use.
 Facial expressions and body language matter when communicating through video.
 The tone of voice and proper stressing of words are important when calling.
 Moreover, your choice and order of words hold significant weight in emails and chat.

 You might have to deal with different cultures.